-Alternative Therapies and Stretching for Frozen Shoulder (Adhesive Capsulitis)
+Alternative Treatments and Stretching for Frozen Shoulder (Adhesive Capsulitis)

 If your doctor has set out a path of treatment for recovering from your frozen shoulder, remember it is a slow process and you need to give treatment time to work.
-Even with stretching your shoulder daily and applying the conservative therapies (cold and Soft Tissue Repair Therapy via use of the STR Therapy), it still may take months to restore normal shoulder movements.
+Even with stretching your shoulder daily and applying the conservative treatments (cold and Circulation Boost via use of the T•Shellz Wrap®), it still may take months to restore normal shoulder movements.

 The aggressiveness of your rehabilitation efforts to overcome frozen shoulder and your injuries ability to heal will depend on a variety of factors including (but not limited to):